The Bible says in Phil.

 The Bible

-says in Phil.
-1:3-5, “I thank my God upon every
+says in Philippians 1:3-5, I thank my God upon every

-remembrance of you, Always in every prayer of mine for you all making request
+remembrance of you, Always in every prayer of mine for

-with joy, For your fellowship in the gospel from the first day until now.”
+you all making request with joy, For your fellowship in the gospel from the

-This little book of Philippians is perhaps the most consistently positive of all
+first day until now.
+This little book of Philippians is

-the books in the Bible.
-That’s one of the reasons that it’s such a good one to
+one of the reasons that it is such a good one to study.
+Notice the positive

-thinking about the good news.
-He spoke of “fellowship
+the good news.
+He spoke of fellowship

-in the gospel,” and the word gospel means “good news.”
+in the gospel, and the word gospel means good news.

 When Paul thought about the believers in Philippi, he was thankful.
 When Paul prayed for the believers in Philippi, he was joyful.
 These believers had not yet become everything that they should be, as the next verse will emphasize, but they had their good points as everyone does.
 Obviously, Paul thought about the good points.
 When he remembered these people, he remembered the good things.
 No wonder Paul was happy even though he was in prison.
 He had trained his mind to think good thoughts.
 You will never find true happiness if you try to base your happiness on your circumstances.
 True happiness will come when you are able to think good thoughts no matter what are your circumstances.
 The reality that you are experiencing is in large measure based upon how you interpret what you are experiencing.
 Think what you ought to think.
 Think good thoughts.
 Interpret things on the positive side.
 The better that you do that: the better that you will be what you ought to be in this world.

-The Bible says in
+The Bible says in Philippians

-Phil.1:6, “Being confident of this very thing, that he
+1:6, Being confident of this very thing, that he

 which hath begun a good work in you will perform it until the day of Jesus

-Christ.”
-Again Paul uses positive words to describe his mental state.
+Christ.
+Again Paul uses positive words to

-about.
+self-confidence that Paul is talking about.
 His confidence is in God.
-If you are self-confident, then you are likely
+If you

-to be confident in the flesh.
-The flesh refers to the human physical life.
-If
+are self-confident, then you are likely to be confident in the flesh.
+The flesh

-you have no self-confidence, then you have all the more reason to place your
+have all the more reason to place your confidence exactly

-confidence exactly where Paul placed his: in God.
+where Paul placed his: in God.

 Paul was confident in